Summary

 Open source code can save teams duplicating effort and help them build better services faster.
 Publishing source code under an open licence means that you're less likely to get locked into working with a single supplier.

-Coding in the open is a good way to encourage high quality and secure coding (opens in new tab) in development teams.
+Coding in the open encourages high quality and secure coding in development teams.

 There may be times when code should not be published in the open.
 For example, secrets, keys or sensitive information should not be published to public repositories.
 DfE has guidance on managing secrets and closed code.